-ENGL 1113Composition IENGL 1213 or 2213Composition II or Academic Writing: Research and Argument
+ENGL 1213 or 2213 Composition II or Academic Writing: Research and Argument

-Initial course placement is based on a student's incoming English ACT score, so some students may require preparatory work prior to placement in the above sequence.
+Initial course placement is based on a student's incoming English ACT score.
 The student is required to pass each course before enrolling in a subsequent course.
 Advanced standing credit (AP or CLEP) may be used to fulfill these requirements but must be completed before subsequent course work is taken.